Jakeliuyibo/Gateway_System/README.md

 Brief:
     The gateway system consists of two intergrated software, one is control software, the other is management software.

     The control software is based on multi-threading for data access to the device, the device mainly include serial port devices and TCP/IP-based network devices.
 When reading and writing files on a serial port device, you should pay attention to the data format (start bit, cmd bit, and end bit), ACK mechanism, and retransmission mechanism (to be implemented).

     The management software is developed using the AMIS framework of Baidu open-source and Flask Web framework.
-The front-end uses
-    JSON for the configuration interface, and the back-end uses the default HTTP server of Flask to build responses. blueprint,session, sql(redis,sqlite) and other technologies are used to implement logical functions such as user login, device viewing, device editing, history viewing, and task submission.
+The front-end uses JSON for the configuration interface, and the back-end uses the default HTTP server of Flask to build responses. blueprint, session, sql(redis, sqlite) and other technologies are used to implement logical functions such as user login, device viewing, device editing, history viewing, and task submission.

     To communicate between the two separate processes, the control and management software, we use the RabbitMQ-based pika module, which uses message queues to exchange data.

 Usage method:
-    Install pyhton, flask, redis, sqlite, pika, related to environment (pip install -r requirements.txt), and then the terminal using the command(python main.py), use the browser to access 127.0.0.1 + port number, you can access to the local Web!
+    Install pyhton, flask, redis, sqlite, pika, related to environment (pip install -r requirements.txt), and then use the terminal to run the main program (python main.py), use the browser to access 127.0.0.1 + port number, you can access to the local Web!

 Directory structure:
     -- Gateway System